 The mechanical system that compresses a refrigerant to efficiently move heat into or out of a building.
 During winter, the heat pump removes heat from the water in the ground loop and transfers it to the building.
 During summer, the process is reversed.

 Conventional ductwork is generally used to distribute heated or cooled air from the geothermal heat pump throughout the building.

 Rather than producing heat through the combustion of fossil fuels, geothermal (also known as ground-source) heat pumps can efficiently extract the heat that naturally exists in the ground.
 Geothermal systems are easy to operate and, with available incentives, can be cost competitive with fuel oil systems on a lifetime basis.
 While they require some space to install the ground loops, there is no exposed equipment outdoors.

-We’re offering qualified Westchester homeowners up to $5,000 off a home geothermal system.
-When combined with state and federal incentives, you could save tens of thousands of dollars in installation costs.
+When combined with federal tax credits, you could save tens of thousands of dollars in installation costs.

 was this information helpful?